cs-uh-2012-fall25/i1-git-practice-zayed1723/ARTICLE.md

-## Interesting Article
+# Interesting Article

-I found this article about [Git branching strategies](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) very useful.
+I came across this article about [Git branching strategies](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow), and I found it really interesting.
-It explains how different branching models work in real-world projects, which connects well with what we are practicing in this assignment.
-I like how it shows when to use feature branches vs. hotfix branches, making it practical for team collaboration.
+It explains the different ways developers use branches when working in teams.
+What stood out to me is how each strategy is useful depending on the project size.
+For example, feature branches make it easier to separate work, while hotfix branches are for quick fixes without messing up the main project.
+I liked it because it connects to what we’re learning and shows how Git is actually used in real projects, not just in theory.

+---

 # Part 1: Centralized Workflow

-The centralized workflow is the simplest way to use Git.
-Everyone pushes directly to the same main branch in one central repository.
-It is easy to set up, but it can lead to conflicts when multiple people edit the same file at the same time.
-It works best for small projects.
+In the centralized workflow, everyone pushes changes straight to the main branch of one shared repo.
+It’s simple and easy to understand, which makes it good for small projects.
+The downside is that if more than one person is editing the same file, you can run into conflicts.

 ---

 # Part 2: Branch Workflow

-The branch workflow is a more reliable approach for teamwork.
-Each developer creates a branch to work on a feature or fix.
-Work happens in isolation, and once the task is complete, a pull request is opened to merge the branch back into the main branch.
-This helps keep the main branch stable and allows teammates to review changes before integration.
+The branch workflow is more organized.
+Instead of working directly on the main branch, each developer creates a new branch for their work.
+This keeps things separate until the feature or fix is done.
+After that, the branch is merged back into main with a pull request.
+It helps keep the main branch stable and also gives others a chance to check your work before it gets added.

 ---

 # Part 3: Fork Workflow

-The fork workflow is often used in open-source projects.
-Developers make a fork (copy) of the main repository under their own account, make changes there, and then submit a pull request to the original repository.
-This way, contributors do not need direct write access to the main project, which keeps it secure while allowing collaboration across many people.
+The fork workflow is common in open-source projects.
+You make a fork of the repo under your own GitHub account, then clone it and do your work there.
+When you’re done, you send a pull request to the original repo asking them to include your changes.
+This way, anyone can contribute without needing direct write access, and the original project stays safe while still allowing collaboration.